Frege/eclipse-plugin/README.md

 *fregIDE* is an Eclipse plugin that supports the [frege programming language](https://github.com/Frege/).

-Currently, we do not have a download site for the ready-to-go plugin.
+Currently, we do not have an update site for the ready-to-go plugin.
 We're working on this.
+You can [download](https://github.com/Frege/eclipse-plugin/downloads/) a zip-archive and install from that.

 Meanwhile, one can do the following to get the latest frege compiler code in the plugin.
 This assumes that one already has installed the IMP plugin's as described in the [tutorial](https://github.com/Frege/eclipse-plugin/wiki/).